MaxwellJryao/MaxwellJryao.github.io/_pages/about.md

 I obtained a bachelor's degree of engineering (B.Eng.) from <a href='https://iiis.tsinghua.edu.cn/en/'>Yao Class</a>, <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a>.

-My current research interests mainly focus on reinforcement learning, large language models, especially autonomous agents learning, and the interdisciplinary fields.
+My current research interests mainly focus on reinforcement learning, large language models, especially autonomous agents learning, model reasoning, and the interdisciplinary fields.
+If you are interested in my research or simply want a discussion or random chat, feel free to drop me an email or add my WeChat `explain_miracles` and have a discussion.

+Email: jiarui14 [AT] illinois [DOT] edu